rigaya/VCEEnc/VCEEncC_Options.en.md

 ### --vpy-mt
 Read VapourSynth script file using vpy reader.

-### --avsw
+### --avsw [&lt;string&gt;]
-Read input file using avformat + ffmpeg's sw decoder.
+Read input file using avformat + libavcodec's sw decoder.
+The optional parameter will set decoder name to be used, otherwise decoder will be selected automatically.

 ### --avhw
-Read using avformat + hw hw decoder.
+Read input file using avformat + QSV hw decoder.
 Using this mode will provide maximum performance, since entire transcode process will be run on the GPU.

 **Codecs supported by avhw reader**